 Seniors who wish to be considered for nomination for the Student/Teacher Recognition (STAR) Program should begin preparations early.
-Selection is based on SAT scores.
+The STAR student must have the highest SAT score and be in the top 10% of their class academically.
 The deadline for receiving the final SAT scores must be prior to the December administration of the test in the senior year, and nominees are usually chosen by the end of January.
 Please check with the guidance counselors for exact dates and details that apply to this year.